-The term "anxiety" is used a lot as a blanket term to cover all anxiety disorders.
-But the reality is that there are many different types of anxiety, and there are many different ways that you can suffer from anxiety disorders.
-When you suffer from more than one mental health disorder at once, it's known as a "comorbid" disorder.
-Can you have more than one anxiety disorder at the same time?
+The term "anxiety" is often used as a blanket term to cover all anxiety disorders.
+But the reality is that there are many different types of anxiety, and there are many different ways that you can experience anxiety-related symptoms.
+This brings into question whether it is possible to have more than one anxiety disorder.

 Types of Anxiety And Differences

-One thing that is clear is that anxiety disorders can be very different.
-Panic disorder is nothing like generalized anxiety disorder, which is nothing like obsessive compulsive disorder and so on.
-Make sure you take my anxiety test to find out more about your anxiety and how it works.
+One thing that is clear is that anxiety disorders can present themselves in many different ways.
+Panic disorder is different from generalized anxiety disorder, which is different from social anxiety disorder and so on.

-So even though these disorders are all called "anxiety," they are different disorders each with their own set of symptoms (sometimes the symptoms overlap).
+So even though these disorders are all referred to as "anxiety," they are different disorders each with their own set of symptoms (sometimes the symptoms overlap).
 This brings up an interesting question: can you have more than one anxiety disorder?
 The answer is yes.
 Here are some of the anxiety disorders that can be diagnosed, according to the American Psychiatric Association’s manual of disorders (the DSM V):

 One of the best examples of this is social anxiety.
-Many people with other anxiety disorders, like generalized anxiety disorder and panic disorder, have or develop social anxiety.
+Many people with other anxiety disorders, like generalized anxiety disorder and panic disorder, have or go on to develop social anxiety.
 It's also possible for anyone with anxiety to get PTSD (which is no longer classified as an anxiety disorder, but which often co-occurs with anxiety disorders nonetheless.
-On the other hand, some people may suffer from some combination of panic disorder and generalized anxiety disorder at any time.
+On the other hand, some people may suffer from a combination of, for example, panic disorder and generalized anxiety disorder at the same time.

 It's easy to see why comorbid anxiety disorders are possible.
-Often a person's most debilitating disorder is the focus of treatment and the type of anxiety they share, but comorbid anxiety is possible.
+Often a person's most debilitating disorder is the focus of treatment, but comorbid anxiety is possible.

 Other Mental Health Disorders Comorbid With Anxiety

 It’s entirely possible for a person with an anxiety disorder to have other comorbid conditions that are not anxiety disorders.
-Depression and anxiety go hand in hand, and other disorders like most personality disorders, ADHD and somatization disorders can all be comorbid with anxiety.
-Remember, anxiety is often the result of long term, persistent stress.
-Living with any type of disorder can be very difficult, and cause a lot of stress that may lead to anxiety.
+Depression and anxiety go hand in hand, for example; and other disorders including personality disorders, ADHD and somatization disorders can all be comorbid with anxiety.
+Remember, anxiety is often linked to long-term, persistent stress.
+Living with any disorder can be very difficult, and cause a lot of stress that may lead to anxiety.
 On the other hand, the stress of living with anxiety may also make you more vulnerable to developing other psychological disorders.

-The more anxiety (and other disorders) you experience, the harder your life can feel.
-But what's interesting about all types of anxiety – as well as most other disorders, including depression – is that they are very treatable.
-Not every treatment works right away, and you have to continue working on it in the long term, but there is simply no excuse not to seek out treatment and get the help you need.
+The more anxiety (and other disorders) you experience, the harder life can feel.
+But what's interesting about anxiety is that it is a highly treatable condition: research from 2007 shows that existing treatment methods are often highly effective.
+Not every treatment works right away, and often you have to continue working on it in the long term, but there is simply no excuse not to seek out treatment and get the help you need.